 Step 5: Repeat Step 2 to Step 4 As Many Times as You Want

-Repeat step 2 to step 4 until you make the desired number of caltrops.
+Repeat steps 2 to step 4 until you make the desired number of caltrops.
 Make sure to cut and bend all your spikes the same way so you can stack them on top of each other afterward.

 Step 6: Test Your DIY Caltrops Out

 Once you’ve created several caltrops, throw them on a flat surface to test them out.
-As you can see, no matter how or in what direction you throw them, at least one of those spikes face up when they land.
+As you can see, no matter how or in what direction you throw them, at least one of those spikes faces up when they land.